 At this event, energy experts Sherri Goodman, Carolyn Kissane, Constance H. Lau, and Daniel B. Poneman look at how to adapt the grid to climate change.

 This Backgrounder examines the state of U.S. infrastructure.

 The Washington Post illustrates how far the United States has to go to achieve carbon-free power by 2035.

 The Texas Tribune explains how the state failed to protect its power grid from the 2021 storms that caused widespread blackouts.

-This 2018 Congressional Research Service report [PDF] analyzes the growing threat of grid cyberattacks.
+Bloomberg analyzes U.S. preparedness for the growing threat of power grid cyberattacks.

 Lindsay Maizland and Emily Lieberman contributed to this report.